sweet-tooth-clojure/describe/README.md

 #{[#function[clojure.core/identity] [:examples/missing-keys]]}
 ```

-We want to apply this describer to a map as a whole; we don't want it
+We want to apply this rule to a map as a whole; we don't want it
 to apply to any particular key.
 Therefore, the first element in
 `:args` is `identity` - this passes in the entire map to the predicate
 function.
 The arguments `(constantly :a)` and `(constantly :b)` yield